The 13th GIO Roundtable

 12:05 – 12:50

-Open Discussion 2:
+Open discussion 2:

-Major obstacles and difficulties in data sharing
+Major obstacles and difficulties in data management and value creation

 Potential coordinated solutions and responses from industry organizations